 1. Review professional programs

 Do you want to be a physician?
 Dentist?
 Physiotherapist?
 Research your health profession schools of choice to see what's available and figure out the difference between each school while reaffirming your desire to study in that specific field.
 Here are a few resources to get you started.

 Once you determine the professional schools that you're interested in attending, learn about the admission requirements.
 Each school has its own set of criteria – often both academic and non-academic – that you must meet in order to be considered for admission.
 For example, you may need to take specific courses and labs (e.g. biology, kinesiology, organic chemistry, etc.).

 3. Consider the possibilities

-Now that you know the requirements for admission, find undergraduate programs that meet the academic criteria within subjects and majors that interest you most.
+Now that you know the requirements for admission, find undergraduate programs that meet the academic criteria and that interest you the most.
 Make note of programs that may help you meet the requirements faster than others, and how you can use electives to obtain the necessary courses.

-Some programs have built-in flexibility while others are more rigid - find the programs that align with your goals and desired timeframes.
+Some programs have built-in flexibility while others are more rigid.
+Find programs that align with your goals and desired time frames.